 For both these Residency by Investment programs, your dependents are eligible for Mauritius residency if your application is successful.

-Mauritius is just one of many Residency by Investment (RbI) scheme around the world.
+Mauritius is just one of many Residency by Investment (RbI) schemes around the world.
 Each Golden Visa offers different opportunities.
 Please see our in-depth article on Investment Visas for more details.

 Can I transfer my Mauritius visa, work permit, or residence permit?

-Yes, but you must meet some conditions depending on your current permission.
+Yes, but you must meet some conditions depending on your current permission and the required change.

 From a tourist visa